XiangJi/CareerBoost/src/DSA/ClarifyQuestions.md

 # Clarify questions

-Ask for examples, would be your test cases
+Ask for basic examples, would be your test cases

+What's the input, what's the output